-Iconic country singer Randy Travis was inducted into the Country Music Hall of Fame on Sunday, Oct.
-16, and gave an awe-inspiring performance of "Amazing Grace."
-Just three years ago, Travis suffered a massive stroke and has overcome great obstacles to regain physical mobility.
+Iconic country singer Randy Travis was inducted into the Country Music Hall of Fame on Oct.
+16, 2016 and gave an awe-inspiring performance of "Amazing Grace."
+Just three years earlier, Travis had suffered a massive stroke and has overcome great obstacles to regain physical mobility.
 After years of therapy, Travis took the momentous occasion as an opportunity to share his voice once again.

 With his devoted and loving wife, Mary Davis-Travis, by his side, the country legend sang a section of the gospel song.
 The crowd sang along with Travis the whole time, many in tears.
 When he handed the microphone back to his wife, the audience gave a standing ovation.
 It was a truly beautiful moment.